MutantStargoat/eradicate/README.md

 need to do this once; your choices are automatically saved, and will be used every time you start the game in the future.

-The GNU/Linux and Windows versions support framebuffer scaling.
-Use the FBSCALE environment variable to set the scaling factor.
-For example: `export FBSCALE=2` will result in 2x scaling.
-Also you can toggle between fullscreen and windowed modes with alt-enter.
+The cross-platform build uses OpenGL to display and scale the frame buffer, either in a window, or fullscreen.
+To toggle between windowed and fullscreen modes, simply press alt+enter, and the game will remember your choice next time it starts.
+Note that OpenGL is not used for 3D rendering; rendering is still performed in software, and will be identical to the DOS build.

 Controls
 --------